cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 :::

-For NPM, use the following command with the appropriate API key:
+For NPM or local installations, use the following command with the appropriate API key:
 ```shell
 curl -XPOST http://localhost:2468/api/job?apikey=YOUR_API_KEY -d 'name=search'
 ```